Ironical-Suburb/Ironical-Suburb.github.io/_pages/cv.md

 Edmonton, AB

-Maintained energy and enthusiasm in fast-paced environment.
+Maintained energy and enthusiasm in a fast-paced environment.
-Worked flexible hours across night, weekend and holiday shifts.
+Worked flexible hours across the weekend and holiday shifts.
 Interacted and managed over 50-100 customers and phones calls per day Maintained customer satisfaction with forward-thinking strategies focused on addressing customer needs and resolving concerns.